roman-milk/roman-milk.github.io/fucking-evolution.md

  He lays on the bed and looks down at her.

  "I have another idea.
 Come over here."
-Report_Story #2